How to Read a Homeowners Insurance Policy

 Check policy effective and expiration dates

-Confirm the policy period shown on the dec page and verify there is no gap between the expiration of your prior policy and the effective date of the new one.
-Even a single day of lapsed coverage can trigger lender-placed insurance, which is a policy your mortgage servicer obtains on your behalf at a much higher cost and with far narrower coverage.
-If you're shopping for a new policy, understand how to get homeowners insurance quotes to make sure replacement coverage is bound before the existing policy lapses.
+Confirm the policy period shown on the dec page.
+Verify there's no gap between your prior policy's expiration and the new one's effective date.
+Even a single day of lapsed coverage can trigger lender-placed insurance: a policy your mortgage servicer buys on your behalf, usually at a much higher cost and with narrower coverage.
+If you're comparing new policies, start requesting homeowners insurance quotes early so replacement coverage is bound before your current policy lapses.

 7. 7